C. R. Chaudhary: Personal life

 Chaudhary describes himself as a compassionate and sensitive person with deep conviction of providing benefit of governance to the last person.
 He is vegetarian by diet, religious by faith and a strong believer of symbiotic relation between art of spiritualism and science of governance.
 He has been associated with girl child education and has served as Honorary Chairman of Veer Teja Mahila Shikshan & Shoudh Sansthan Marwar Mundwa.
-In these institutions girls are provided education from class VI to B.Ed at a very affordable cost.
+In these institutions girls are provided education from class VI to B.Ed. at a very affordable cost.
 Very poor and orphaned girls are provided free education.

-His favorite pastime include reading, writing, travelling, yoga and Sports.
+His favorite pastimes include reading, writing, travelling, yoga and sports.
 He played volleyball at school, college and university level.